-Personal or corporate name of the board member Reasons Company, executive or shareholder with whom the bond is held Profile Mr. FRANCISCO JAVIER MARTÍNEZ-PIQUERAS BARCELÓ "Senior European Advisor" de Castlelake LP, 1 November 2021 Castlelake LP Other external director
+Personal or corporate name of the board member Reasons Company, executive or shareholder with whom the bond is held Profile Mr. JAVIER MARTÍNEZ- PIQUERAS BARCELÓ "Senior European Advisor" de Castlelake LP, 1 November 2021 Castlelake LP Other external director

-Mr. FRANCISCO JAVIER MARTÍNEZ-PIQUERAS BARCELÓ
+Mr. JAVIER MARTÍNEZ-PIQUERAS BARCELÓ

-Javier Martínez-Piqueras joined the AEDAS Homes Board as an Independent Director in October 2020 and was ratified by the General Shareholders' Meeting in June 2021.
-He currently serves as an 'Other External' Director (since November 2021).
+Javier Martínez-Piqueras Barceló joined the Board of Directors of AEDAS Homes as an independent director in October 2020; his designation was ratified by the Company's shareholders at the Annual General Meeting held in June 2021.
+He is currently classified as an "other external" director (since November 2021).
+He joined the Audit and Control Committee on 31 May 2023.

 Javier Martínez-Piqueras (1973) has been Senior European Advisor to Castlelake since November 2021 and Strategy Advisor to Grupo Ibereólica Renovables since February 2021.
-He brings a wealth of experience from his 23+ year career in Investment Banking, specialising in Equity Capital Markets (ECM).
+He brings a wealth of experience from his 23+ years in investment banking, specialising in equity capital markets (ECM).
 He was Global Head of Equity Capital Markets & Corporate Solutions at UBS, leading a team of 120 professionals across the globe (2012-2019), and prior to his tenure at UBS, he was with Bank of America Merrill Lynch, becoming Managing Director Head of ECM and Corporate Equity Derivatives for Iberia (1997-2012).

 Javier has wide-ranging experience advising large company boards at a global level on capital and equity related solutions and a deep understanding of the real estate sector.
-In July 2020, he joined the Board of Millenium Hospitality Real Estate, a listed company that specialises in developing and investing in luxury hotels; he is also a member of its Real Estate Executive Committee and chairs its Investment and Strategy Committee.
+In October 2023, he joined the board of Jungle 21, S.A., a Euronext-listed company that represents an ecosystem of 12 communication, design and creativity agencies, where he serves as an independent director.
+In July 2020, he joined the board of Millenium Hospitality Real Estate, a listed company that specialises in developing and investing in luxury hotels; he is also a member of its Real Estate Executive Committee and chairs its Investment and Strategy Committee.

-He holds a dual bachelor's degree in Business Administration/Economics and Law from Universidad Pontificia Comillas (ICADE E-3).
+Javier holds a dual Bachelor's Degree in Business Administration and Law from Pontificia de Comillas University (ICADE E-3).

-Javier holds no shares of AEDAS Homes stock, nor does he have purchase options over shares in the Company.
-Through his role as Senior European Advisor to Castlelake, he has a professional relationship with Evan Carruthers and Eduardo D'Alessandro, Proprietary Directors of AEDAS Homes (since the latter two are Castelake representatives).
-He has no other relationship with any other Board Members or Company Directors.
+He has no AEDAS Homes shares or stock options.
+Through his role as Senior European Advisor to Castlelake, he has a professional relationship with Eduardo D'Alessandro, a proprietary director of AEDAS Homes (the latter represents Castlelake on the company's board).
+He has no other relationship with any other company directors or executives.

-Total number of other external directors 1

-% total of the Board 11.11%
+Total number of other external directors 1 % total of the Board 14.29%

-Remarks

--